Sustainability at St Michaels

 We have prioritised our environmental initiatives according to those which have the greatest impact and are working upon new systems and procedures that reduce our negative impact.

-For St Michael’s local sourcing means more than just food and drink – we source locally for as much as we can, from our organic local spa products from AFYNA to office supplies and architects.
-Over the last 5 years St Michael’s has seen over £5 million worth of investment on re-building, renovation and refurbishment and we are proud to say that 90% of that investment has gone to local suppliers.
+For St Michaels, local sourcing means more than just food and drink – we source locally for as much as we can, from our organic local spa products to office supplies and architects.
+Over the last year St Michaels has seen over £1 million worth of investment on re-building, renovation and refurbishment and we are proud to say that we have worked closely with local businesses in all aspects of our re-investment.

 Whilst we understand that many guests will arrive by car, once they are here we promote the use of the network of ferries, boats, buses & trains that link some of Cornwall’s best attractions.
-Local cycle-hire is also promoted and we have a ‘Green Information’ guest board to keep guests up to date on our ‘green’ activities and local events and suppliers.
+We offer e-bike-hire for guests, perfect to explore the local area.
 Staff are encouraged to use alternative means to get to work: public transport, car sharing, cycling or walking.

 Measures have been introduced to reduce the amount of water used including the fitting of water efficient toilet cisterns, low flush urinals and flow restrictors on bathroom basin taps.